samy101/edge-ai-25/index.md

 ---
 ## Course Description
 ---
-This course provides students with the fundamentals of edge AI and hands-on experience in designing end-to-end AI systems for resource-constrained computing devices, such as microcontrollers It aims to equip students with knowledge of hardware systems and AI model optimization techniques and tools for IoT edge devices.
-After completing the course, students will have the skills to implement AI models, such as computer vision, on embedded/edge devices for various real-world applications, including smart cities, sustainability, healthcare, and agriculture.

-## Instructor
-Pandarasamy Arjunan (Samy)
-Assistant Professor
-Robert Bosch Centre for Cyber Physical Systems (RBCCPS)
-Indian Institute of Science, Bangalore, India.

-## Topics
----
+Edge AI is a rapidly growing field that combines artificial intelligence (AI) with edge computing.
+This integration allows AI models to run directly on edge devices—such as IoT sensors, smartphones, cameras, and microcontrollers—reducing reliance on cloud computing while enabling real-time processing and decision-making.
+In this course, students will learn the fundamentals of Edge AI, along with techniques and tools for implementing efficient AI models using various model compression and optimization methods.
+They will also gain hands-on experience in designing, developing, and deploying Edge AI applications.
+Additionally, the course covers advanced topics such as federated learning, sustainable AI, and responsible AI practices, with a focus on their practical applications in deploying Edge AI systems.
+By the end of the course, students will have the skills to design, develop, and implement end-to-end Edge AI systems for real-world applications across various industries.

+The topics to be covered includes:

-* Introduction to Edge AI
+* Introduction to the Internet of Things (IoT) and Edge AI
+* IoT Devices and Embedded Systems Programming
-* ML/AI Algorithms and Computer Vision Fundamentals
+* Fundamentals of AI, Machine Learning, Deep Learning, and Computer Vision
-* Edge AI Hardware and Accelerators
 * Edge AI Software Frameworks and Libraries
-* Model Optimization and Pruning Techniques and Tools
+* Model Optimization and Compression Techniques (Quantization, Pruning, Knowledge Distillation, etc.)
-* Deployment of Edge AI Systems and Case Studies
+* Deployment of efficient ML models on embedded boards
+* Federated Learning
+* Sustainable AI
+* Applications: Magic Wand, Wake Word Detection, and Visual Wake Word Detection
+* Case Studies: Smart Cities, Smart Agriculture, and Smart Healthcare

 ### Prerequisites

-Proficiency in Python programming is essential, while C programming and a basic understanding of AI/ML, microcontrollers, and IoT systems would be a plus.
+This course heavily focuses on programming embedded systems using Arduino C and MicroPython, as well as implementing efficient machine learning (ML) models with libraries such as TensorFlow Lite.
+Therefore, proficiency in Python and C programming is essential.
+A basic understanding of AI/ML concepts, microcontrollers, and IoT systems is also recommended to fully benefit from the course.

 ### Grading
-- 3 programming assignments (45%)
+- Five programming assignments (50%)
-- 3 quizzes (15%)
+- Paper presentation and discussion (10%)
 - Course project (40%)

 ### Text books and references
+ - [Machine Learning Systems](https://mlsysbook.ai/) by Vijay Janapa Reddi, Harvard University.
- - TinyML: Machine Learning with TensorFlow Lite on Arduino and Ultra-Low-Power Microcontrollers (2020) by Pete Warden and Daniel Situnayake TinyML Cookbook (2022) by Gian Marco Iodice
+ - TinyML: Machine Learning with TensorFlow Lite on Arduino and Ultra-Low-Power Microcontrollers (2020) by Pete Warden and Daniel Situnayake TinyML Cookbook (2022) by Gian Marco Iodice.
  - AI at the Edge: Solving Real-World Problems with Embedded Machine Learning (2022) by Daniel Situnayake and Jenny Plunkett.
- - Deep Learning on Microcontrollers: Learn how to develop embedded AI applications using TinyML (2023) by Atul Krishna Gupta and Dr. Siva Prasad Nandyala
+ - Deep Learning on Microcontrollers: Learn how to develop embedded AI applications using TinyML (2023) by Atul Krishna Gupta and Dr. Siva Prasad Nandyala.
- - TinyML: Machine Learning with TensorFlow Lite on Arduino and Ultra-Low-Power Microcontrollers (2020) by Pete Warden and Daniel Situnayake
+ - TinyML: Machine Learning with TensorFlow Lite on Arduino and Ultra-Low-Power Microcontrollers (2020) by Pete Warden and Daniel Situnayake.
- - Hands-on TinyML: Harness the power of Machine Learning on the edge devices (2023) by Rohan Banerjee
+ - Hands-on TinyML: Harness the power of Machine Learning on the edge devices (2023) by Rohan Banerjee.
  - Dive Into Deep Learning (2023), Aston Zhang, Mu Li, Alexander J. Smola, Zachary Lipton.

 ### Similar courses: